szymon-sawicki/cinema-app/README.md

 ## NEXT TASKS TO DO

-- write tests for transforming to entities in domain and refactor dto's of movie (name -> title)
+- write users validator and test of it
-- fix tests of CinemasService
+- write tests of new domain objects